HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 Can security labeling and data segmentation jeopardize patient safety by enabling patients to hide information from a clinician and thereby impeding the clinician’s ability to make the best decision based on a complete picture?

-__Security labeling does not equate unfettered patient control over all the information__
+__Security labeling does not equate to unfettered patient control over all the information__

 Security labeling does not enable patients to have complete and unfettered control over sharing their healthcare information.
 Identifying and marking different type of healthcare information does not automatically grant the patient control over sharing them.
 What the patient, and other policy makers, get to control, and the extent to which such control is permitted, is a matter of policy determined by applicable laws and regulations.
 So, the patient’s ability to hide information from certain clinicians is strictly controlled by existing laws and regulations and is not determined by the security labeling technology.